flip100coins/Writing/Journey though Dwarf fortress.md

 I learn something very important today, **it's possible to lose in dwarf fortress**.
 Unfortunaly I have to learn it the hard way.
 My tribe had run out of water supply and there are no rivers near by, I should I have construcked a well.
 But I'm busy with the things that don't have much importance.

 Althought it's possible the lose in dwarf fortress, it's not easy.
-A player can only lose when all of his cidicents are gone.
+A player can only lose when all of his citizens are gone.

 29.4.23

-My knowledge of dwarf fortress just take a leap.
+The wood era is over!
+The stone era have begin!
+I finally understood how does mining works.
+The areas that are green and surround be the yellow walls can't be mined.
+But I thought it is the area that doesn't exist, because of the blackness.

+It took me 4 days to figure that out.
+When I finally did, it's by incident.
+I wented to dwarffortesswiki for the mining guild.
+I already read the actical many times, but I'm still hoping I will find something that I missed earlier.
+I didn't; then scroll to the top and start reading it over again.
+Something caught my eye at the top, it's a GIF showing how to designates a area that I didn't paid any attention to.
+The GIF is showing a the yellow designated area against the black background.
+I finally put things togather after that, my dwarfs are suppose to mine on the hidden grounds not the grasses.